thesheragency/hammondrealty/replit.md

 # Headless WordPress Boilerplate

 ## Overview
 A modern headless WordPress implementation with React frontend, Express backend, and PostgreSQL caching.
-This boilerplate provides a complete solution for building decoupled WordPress sites with WPGraphQL integration.
+This boilerplate provides a complete solution for building decoupled WordPress sites with WPGraphQL integration, using WordPress's default "Posts" content type with full taxonomy support (categories and tags).

 ## Tech Stack
 - **Frontend**: React with TypeScript, TanStack Query, wouter routing